 With ISOs, you’ll need to report (and pay) those taxes yourself.
 That could make it likely that you’ll need to pay quarterly estimated payments, instead of waiting until the following year.
 So, for example, if you were to exercise stock options in January, the IRS would expect you to pay any associated taxes in the first quarter of that year.

 If you wait to pay your stock options-related taxes until the following year, you could face a penalty from the IRS.
 Of course, you should always consult with a CPA or certified financial advisor when making a decision about taxes.

 Waiting means it could get more expensive to exercise your stock options

-Pre-IPO startups that offer stock options regularly perform 409A valuations, where they bring in an outside firm to estimate the current value of the startup’s stock.
+Pre-IPO startups that offer stock options regularly perform 409A valuations (also known as fair market value valuations), where they bring in an outside firm to estimate the current value of the startup’s stock.

 For people working at fast-growing startups, waiting to exercise means you run the risk that your startup updates its 409A valuation in the meantime, and you end up owing more upfront taxes than you originally expected.
 That’s because the taxes you owe are based on the difference between your strike price and the 409A.
 So as your company’s valuation climbs, so too does your overall cost to exercise.

 Many companies update their 409A at the start of every calendar year, and again if an event occurs that meaningfully changes the value of the company, such as a new funding round.

 Exercising now starts the clock on long-term capital gains

 For people who want to exercise their stock options, there can be significant tax savings by exercising early enough to take advantage of long-term capital gains.